 A Real Life Example

-I was provided the above payslip by Alexandre, a member of theBackpackers 88 days and counting AustraliaFacebook group.
-He is a casual worker doing plant cultivation in regional Australia in order to earn his second year visa.
-He’s being paid with a combination of part-time and piece rate wages.
+We were provided the above payslip by Alexandre, a member of theBackpackers 88 days and counting AustraliaFacebook group.
+He is a casual worker doing plant cultivation in regional Australia in order to earn his second-year visa.
+He’s being paid with a combination of part-time and piece-rate wages.
 Alexandre wanted to know if he has met the minimum requirements for this week.

 According to the Horticultural Award 2010: